Honda Pioneer - Windshields & Doors: Noise, Dust & Install Tips

 Polycarbonate (poly)

-• Pro tip: look for hard-coated poly if you want more scratch resistance.
+• Pro tip: choose hard-coated poly for more scratch resistance

 Glass

-• Pro tip: pair glass with a wiper/washer kit if you ride mud, rain or snow.
+• Pro tip: pair glass with a wiper/washer kit for mud, rain, or snow

 Doors and Enclosures